-Duodenal cancer is a rare but serious malignancy that develops in the first portion of your small intestine (duodenum), accounting for less than 1% of all gastrointestinal cancers.
-Despite its rarity, duodenum cancer represents over 50% of all small bowel adenocarcinomas.
+According to the international registries, duodenal cancer represents a serious malignancy of the first part of your small intestine, which makes up less than 1% of all cancers [1].
+Despite being that rare, duodenum cancer makes up over 50% of small bowel adenocarcinomas [2].

-Early-stage cancer in duodenum often produces no symptoms, making early detection challenging.
-As the tumor grows, patients may experience abdominal pain, nausea, blood in the stool, weight loss, or jaundice.
-Five-year survival rates vary significantly by stage, exceeding 80% for early-stage disease but dropping to 11-19% for advanced staging, highlighting the critical importance of timely diagnosis and comprehensive treatment.
+Often early stage cancer in duodenum has no symptoms, making early detection difficult.
+As the disease progresses, patients may complain of symptoms of duodenal cancer: abdominal pain, visible blood in the stool, unexplained weight loss, etc. Five-year survival rates (SR) vary significantly by stage: SR exceed 80% for early-stage disease and drop to 11-19% for advanced staging.
+This highlights the importance of timely diagnosis and treatment start.

 - Segmental resection.
-Removes only the affected portion of the duodenum and is suitable when clear margins can be achieved.
+Eliminates just the affected part of the duodenum and it is ideal when clear margins can be achieved.

 TACE – Precision Therapy for Liver Metastasіs

-When duodenal adenocarcinoma spreads to the liver, patients need targeted treatment options that maximize effectiveness while minimizing systemic impact.
-Transarterial chemoembolization (TACE) represents one such advanced approach that addresses liver metastases directly.
+In adenocarcinoma in duodenum that spreads to the liver, patients need targeted treatment that maximizes effectiveness and minimizes systemic side effects.
+Transarterial chemoembolization (TACE) is administered exactly in such cases.

-TACE leverages a fundamental biological fact – liver tumors receive 90% of their blood supply from the hepatic artery, while healthy liver tissue primarily relies on portal vein circulation.
-This vascular difference allows for selective treatment delivery.
+Liver tumors receive 90% of their blood supply from the hepatic artery; healthy liver tissue primarily relies on portal vein circulation.
+This particular vascular difference enables targeted therapy delivery.

-- Access the vascular system through a small incision in the groin area
+- Get access to the vascular system with a tiny incision in the groin region

-- Medication concentrations reach levels impossible with conventional delivery methods
+- Medication concentrations reach levels that are impossible with conventional delivery methods

 - Blood vessel occlusion creates a dual effect of starving tumor cells while trapping medication at the target site